FunhouseAtelier/remix-v2-examples/02-routing-and-loading-data/02c-nested-routes/README.md

 ## Process

-### `app/routes/demo_.not-nested.tsx`

-1. Create the `app/routes/demo_.not-nested.tsx` file.
+### Create `app/routes/demo_.not-nested.tsx`

-2. Export, as the default, a React function component that will be rendered in its own layout when navigating to the `/demo/not-nested` route.
+1. Export, as the default, a React function component that will be rendered in its own layout when navigating to the `/demo/not-nested` route.

 ```tsx
 export default function NotNested() {